daltskin/SmartThingsTerminal/README.md

   * Export room to a json file
 * Rules
   * View rules
-  * Edit rules
-  * Copy rules
-  * Delete rules
-  * Import rules (from a json file in the current directory)
-  * Export rule to a json file
 * Scenes
   * View scene details
   * Run scenes